woman with colorful nails break egg to show egg white represents cervical mucus

 • Cervical mucus generally thickens and sometimes dries up before you get your period.

 • Pregnancy discharge tends to be thin and watery, colorless, or milky-white.
-It may also be odorless or give off a subtle smell.
+It may also be odorless or even give off a subtle smell.

 Implantation bleeding (read: spotting) could also occur in some women, causing brown or pinkish vaginal discharge.
-You can read more about other early signs of pregnancy here
+You can read more about other early signs of pregnancy here.

-Check Out twoplus Pregnancy Test Kit
+Check Out the twoplus Pregnancy Test Kit

 What Causes Changes to Your Ovulation Discharge?